robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 [CommonJS]: http://wiki.commonjs.org/wiki/Modules/1.1
 [modules talk]: http://2013.flatmap.no/spiewak.html

-The rest of this article is laid out as follows: in the first section I give a conceptual overview of namespacing and modules, in the second section there's an overview of all module solutions available for JavaScript, and a quick analysis the pros-and-cons of each one.
-In the subsequent sections I present CommonJS in more depth, then introduce the concepts of parametric modules.
+The rest of this article is laid out as follows: in the first section I give a conceptual overview of namespacing and modules, in the second section there's an overview of all module solutions available for JavaScript, and a quick analysis of the pros-and-cons in each one.
+In the subsequent sections I present Node modules in more depth, then introduce the concepts of parametric modules.
 Then there's a whole section on package management and NPM.
-In the last section I introduce Browserify as a tool for using CommonJS modules in non-Node.js environments.
-Finally, I give a kick-ass conclusion on all of this mess and point you to additional reading material and tools.
+In the last section I introduce Browserify as a tool for using Node modules in non-Node.js environments.
+Finally, I give a kick-ass conclusion on all of this mess and point you to additional reading material.

 ## Namespacing and Modules